flexera-public/policy_templates/operational/azure/total_instance_hours/README.md

-# AWS Usage Report - Number of Instance Hours Used
+# Azure Usage Report - Number of Instance Hours Used

 ## What It does